 Divorce and relationship breakdown

-When a relationship breaks down, you need someone you can trust to help you to make sense of things and to deal constructively with what is important to you.
-We are highly experienced in addressing the issues that matter, and will work with you to resolve the difficult personal and financial issues that will inevitably flow from the end of a relationship.
+When a relationship breaks down you need someone you can trust to help you to make sense of things and to deal constructively with what is important to you.
+Our experienced lawyers will address the issues that matter and will guide you through the difficult personal and financial process that follows the end of a relationship.

-We also offer representation in care proceedings, acting for both parents, and children through their court-appointed guardian.
+Where court proceedings are necessary, our family lawyers have extensive experience of representing clients in court and an excellent record of achieving our client’s desired outcome.
+We also offer representation in care proceedings, acting for both parents and children through their court-appointed guardian.

 Surrogacy and adoption

-Our solicitors also offer a unique surrogacy service; advising and assisting the surrogate or the intended parents throughout the entire surrogacy process, for the UK and international arrangements.
-Once the child is born, we can also represent the surrogate or the intended parents through the court process to obtain parental orders.
+Through our exemplary surrogacy service, we can advise and assist intended parents or surrogates through the entire surrogacy process, taking into account both UK and international aspects.
+Once the child is born, we can also represent surrogates or the intended parents through the court process to obtain parental orders.

 News & insights on Family & Matrimonial